drduh/YubiKey-Guide/README.md

 Once keys are moved to hardware, they cannot be extracted again (otherwise, what would be the point?), so make sure you have made an *encrypted* backup before proceeding.

-To use a USB drive, attach it and check its label:
+To create an encrypted USB drive, first attach it and check its label:

     $ dmesg | tail
     [ 7667.607011] scsi8 : usb-storage 2-1:1.0